btcjon/vectorbt-pro-docs/docs/portfolio/overview.md

+---
+id: overview
+title: Portfolio Overview
+sidebar_label: Overview
+---

 Portfolio refers to any combination of financial assets held by a trader.
 In the world of vectorbt, "portfolio" is a multidimensional structure capable of simulating and tracking multiple independent but also dependent portfolio instances.
 The main function of a portfolio is to apply a trading logic on a set of inputs to simulate a realistic trading environment, also referred to as "simulation".
 The outputs of such a simulation are orders and other information that can be used by the user in assessing the portfolio's performance, also referred to as "reconstruction" or "post-analysis".
 Both phases are isolated in nature, which enables various interesting use cases for quantitative analysis and data science.

 The main class concerned with simulating and analyzing portfolios (i.e., with the actual backtesting) is [Portfolio](https://vectorbt.pro/pvt_40509f46/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio), which is a regular Python class subclassing [Analyzable](https://vectorbt.pro/pvt_40509f46/api/generic/analyzable/#vectorbtpro.generic.analyzable.Analyzable) and having a range of Numba-compiled functions at its disposal.
-It's built similarly to other analyzable classes in the way that it has diverse class methods for instantiation from a range of inputs (such as [Portfolio.from\_signals](https://vectorbt.pro/pvt_40509f46/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals) taking signals), it's a state-full class capable of wrapping and indexing any Pandas-like objects contained inside it, and it can compute metrics and display (sub-)plots for quick introspection of the stored data.
+It's built similarly to other analyzable classes in the way that it has diverse class methods for instantiation from a range of inputs (such as [Portfolio.from_signals](https://vectorbt.pro/pvt_40509f46/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_signals) taking signals), it's a state-full class capable of wrapping and indexing any Pandas-like objects contained inside it, and it can compute metrics and display (sub-)plots for quick introspection of the stored data.

 ## Simulation[¶](https://vectorbt.pro/pvt_40509f46/documentation/portfolio/#simulation "Permanent link")